cpchalk/gpcheckx/README.md

 diagonals to a the word difference set might result in the correct word acceptor being built.

-The option pair
+The options

- -diagonals -diff2name 'diff2suffix'
+ -diagonals -diff2name 'suffix1' -prevdiff2 'suffix2'

-indicates that all possible diagonals are to be added to gpname.diff2 and saved to gpname.diff2'diff2suffix'.
+indicate that all possible diagonals are to be added to gpname.diff2 and saved to gpname.diff2'diff2suffix1' with the exception of any diagonals that also happen to be present in gpname.diff2'suffix2'.

 This enlarged set of word differences is to be used to build the word acceptor and reduce words in subsequent processing.